-PWP's Green Power customers help fund local solar photovoltaic projects such as PWP's Windsor Reservoir solar rooftop and the experimental solar canopy at the Lake Avenue metro station.
+PWP's Green Power customers help fund local solar photovoltaic projects such as PWP's Windsor Reservoir Solar Project and the experimental solar canopy at the Lake Avenue metro station.
 Green Power revenues also help fund the purchase of net surplus energy generated from customer-owned solar photovoltaic systems installed on rooftops PWP anticipates procuring additional solar resources in the near future to help meet the electric needs of our Green Power customers.

 Wind turns turbines or windmills to create electricity.
 Like solar, wind generated energy emits no air pollutants or greenhouse gases.
 Many of us have seen these "wind farms" near Palm Springs, Tehachapi, or east of San Francisco.